stealthio/spelltest/README.md

 ![SpellTest](screenshots/screenshot.png)

 ## Description
-This is a magic mod that allows the user to create their own spells using a new crafting mechanic which encourages curiousity and creativity.
+This is a magic mod that allows the user to create their own spells using a new crafting mechanic which encourages curiosity and creativity.
 Each spell consists of several different attributes that are controlled by the 6 spell ingredients.
 Most default items in Minetest are supported as spell ingredients and you can even add your own with just a single line.
-Each ingredient has different attributes that are taken into consideration for the spell and once you're set all the ingredients you may chose how you want the spell to behave.
+Each ingredient has different attributes that are taken into consideration for the spell and once you've set all the ingredients you may chose how you want the spell to behave.
 Do you want to heal?
-Stomp a huge wall from the ground?
-Or maybe some utility by changing your gravity or manipulating the day time?
+Summon a huge wall from the ground?
+Or maybe some utility by changing your gravity or manipulating the time?
 Those and several other options are so far available for the spell behaviour with even more to come.

+Important, the spell crafting feature is WIP!
+It's nowhere close to be balanced and bug free.

 There are also a few hardcoded spells which can partially recreated with the dynamic spell system, those are
 * "spell_dirt_pillar"